brues-code/AuctionQueryThrottle/README.md

 # AuctionQueryThrottle

-A tiny DLL for World of Warcraft 1.12.1 that makes the client-side auction-house **browse-query throttle response-driven**.
-Instead of forcing the stock fixed **5-second** wait between auction searches, the next query is allowed the moment the server's result arrives — so paging through the AH runs at round-trip speed (a fraction of a second on a healthy connection).
+A tiny DLL for World of Warcraft 1.12.1 that makes auction-house searches fast.
+Vanilla forces a fixed **5-second** wait between AH searches; this lets the next one fire the moment the server answers — so paging through the auction house runs at round-trip speed (a fraction of a second on a healthy connection).

 It does exactly one thing: it never blocks a query longer than the server takes to answer the previous one.
 It works with the **default auction UI** and with